Paradise Valley Mall: Redevelopment

 Paradise Valley Mall has long been called a redevelopment property by its owner Macerich.
 In December 2020, Macerich filed a request with the City of Phoenix to re-zone Paradise Valley Mall as a mixed use development.
 Macerich, along with Red Development Company, will turn the mall into a lifestyle center with a self storage center and multi-family residential units.
 The development will resemble the developments of Desert Ridge Marketplace and Kierland Commons.
 It was approved by the city, and the first phase of the project will include replacing the vacant Sears with multi-family residential units.
 Future phases of the redevelopment have yet to be announced.

 Official demolition of the mall began in July 2021, starting with the vacant Sears.

 Demolition ended in February 2022, leaving the west wing attached to JCPenney.
 On February 24 plans for the future development were announced, including renaming the project to PV.
-Phase one of PV plans to open in mid-2025 and will include a Whole Foods Market, a park with a pavilion, apartment buildings and a Harkins dine-in luxury theater.
+Phase one of PV plans opened in late 2024 and includes a Whole Foods Market, a park with a pavilion and apartment buildings.
+It was originally planned to have a Harkins dine-in luxury theater.